Sher1fffov/AIO-System-Optimizer/README.md

 ⚡ CPU & Power Tweaks: Adjusts Win32PrioritySeparation and system responsiveness to prioritize active games.
 Injects a custom power plan for maximum performance and disables CPU throttling/C-States for maximum clock speed stability.

-⏱️ True 0.5ms Timer Resolution: Compiles a native, crash-proof background service to permanently lock the Windows Timer Resolution to 0.5ms (Active from the boot automaticly till shutting down) , and disables HPET to drastically reduce input delay.
+⏱️ True 0.5ms Timer Resolution: Compiles a native background service to permanently lock the Windows Timer Resolution to 0.5ms (Active from the boot automaticly till shutting down) , and disables HPET to drastically reduce input delay.

 🧠 RAM & Memory Tuning: Optimizes memory handling by disabling active compression on 16GB+ systems to free up CPU cycles, properly splits svchost thresholds for crash prevention, and disables the NDU service to permanently patch non-paged pool memory leaks.
 Includes profiles for high and low-end hardware.